Master's in Law and Financial Markets

 Students who can apply for readmission to any cycle of studies:

-- Must have already been enrolled and enrolled at the NOVA School of Law, in the same course or in a course in which they are already registered, without having completed it
+- Must have already been enrolled at NOVA School of Law, in the same course in which they are already registered, without having completed it;

-- Those students whose registration has lapsed due to the requirements in force may apply for readmission once two school semesters have elapsed since the date of the regulations
+• Must not have been enrolled in that course in the previous academic year to the one in which they intend to be readmitted to; - Those students whose registration has lapsed due to the requirements in force may apply for readmission once two school semesters have elapsed since the date of the lapsing.

 2nd Semester